nvim-lua/kickstart.nvim/README.md

 # To run the container in background

 docker run -td --name mydevbox -v $(pwd):/workspaces devbox
 # -v $(pwd) is used to create volume inside container .
-IF you run from the folder where source code is present then your container will have source code in it.
-You can use this for development
+IF you run from the folder where your source code is available then your container will have source code in it.
+You can use this as development box

 docker exec -it mydevbox /bin/bash
 # To enter into devbox